mediator 2.png

 threads the needle

-Often, we are asked to deliver creative solutions to a predetermined specific medium.
-Say, an ad, social media post, or a website independently vs. to the actual big-picture problem.
-You’re assigned to this, and so-and-so will do that.
-That may sound good if you’re looking to share the workload-love.
-But without a sound — and discerning — strategic lead and a common thread, myopia runs amok.
-And when the silo-born items come together, the lack of cohesion is glaringly awkward.
-If the only common denominator is the client’s logo, you know there’s a problem.
+Too often, we’re asked to deliver creative solutions tailored to a single medium — an ad, a social post, a website — as if each exists in isolation from the bigger picture.
+Assignments get divided: you handle this, they’ll handle that.
+It may feel like sharing the workload, but without a discerning strategic lead and a common thread, the result is fragmented.
+And when the silo-born pieces are stitched together, the lack of cohesion is glaring.
+If the client’s logo is the only unifying element, you know there’s a problem.

-In this analogy, the tactics are the tentacles.
-And drumroll, the head of the octopus is the “big idea.”
-Focus and invest there.
-Allow the mediums to rise as relevant extensions of the idea, not the other way around.
-Threading the needle provides cohesion at every level and every touchpoint.
-Every visual element has a defined-purpose.
-Every written word has an echo.
-One narrative.
+Think of it this way: the tactics are tentacles.
+The “big idea” is the head of the octopus.
+Focus your energy there.
+Let the mediums emerge as natural extensions of the idea, not the other way around.
+Strategy threads the needle, weaving cohesion through every level and every touchpoint.
+Every visual element serves a purpose.
+Every word echoes the narrative.
+One story, many expressions.